allthroughthenight/allthroughthenight.github.io/_posts/2026-02-01-weird-talks.md

 title: "Weird Talks"
 ---

-Having done hundred of interviews at various levels, they're not always smooth, and some situations have happened are so comically bad that I have to share them.
+I've done hundreds of interviews and they're not always smooth, but some were so comically bad that I have to share them.

 # Aerospace Company